-From Dan on November 21st, 2008 in Tools and Tips
+From Dan Harding on November 21, 2008 in Tools and Tips

 The odds are pretty good that your fireplace has been quietly waiting all summer.
 Waiting for that time when the sun dips low and is veiled behind clouds.
 Waiting for winter, when it is the fireplace’s time to shine.
 But the odds are also good that your fireplace has sat all summer with the residue of last year’s fire season waiting as well.
 Waiting to inhibit air flow, which can result in unhealthy soot in the air and an inefficient fireplace, plus fire and safety concerns.